 - Traditional network printing, using existing print drivers

-- File drops into monitored server directories
+- File drops into monitored directories

 - Email, using private email accounts, either to a configured device or any device

-- REST API, for programmatic submission
+- REST and CLI APIs, for programmatic submission

 CirrusPrint is not just for printing.
 It supports several types of output destinations.